Does your dog have itchy ears? Are they constantly scratching themselves? Is their skin red and inflamed in areas?

 - Colostrum + Probiotics

-- Ingredients that help strengthen the immune system and heal your dog’s “gut” so they are stronger and less affected by allergens
+- Colostrum for dogs helps strengthen the immune system and heal your dog’s “gut” so they are stronger and less affected by allergens

 Whether your dog suffers from seasonal or year-round allergies, it’s important to run allergy testing to get to the source of his issues.
 If left untreated, your pup can suffer from itchy skin, a runny nose, watery eyes, and a number of other symptoms.
 If your dog has an immune response or is allergic to seasonal irritants, the time to seek help is before allergy season even begins.